Why Collaboration with Finance Benefits Procurement and the Whole Company

 Performing a spend analysis will give you concrete answers to these questions and help you develop a plan to address your needs.

-2. Develop a centralised collaborative finance plan.
+2. Develop a centralized collaborative finance plan.

 You know what needs to be done—now how will you make it happen?